GlitcherOG/Project-Mcomm/README.md

 - Mcomm Buddy for server commands
 - Fix Passwords
 - Fix Title on rooms as it doesnt seem to be appearing
-- Ensure user cant message,block,challange,report self
+- Ensure user cant block,report self
 - Tunneling Service (Temp Hide IPs as well)
 - PAL and NTSC Prefix for accounts